ircam-ismm/webaudio-tutorials/basics/reusable-feedback-delay.md

 ## Connecting to the audio graph

-So far so good, we have our `FeedbackDelay` instance created, by it is not yet inserted into our audio graph.
-Indeed, for now our `AudioBufferSourceNode` is directly connected to the `destination`, while we would like connect it to our delay, which itself should be connected to the destination, such as:
+So far so good, we have our `FeedbackDelay` instance created, but it is not yet inserted into our audio graph.
+Indeed, for now our `AudioBufferSourceNode` is directly connected to the `destination`, while we would like to connect it to our delay, which itself should be connected to the destination, such as:

 ![graph-outer](../assets/feedback-delay/graph-outer.png)